Sergej-Vlasov/react-redux-router-typescript-practise/README.md

 ## About me

 I am a self-taught front-end developer with around 9 months of after work learning experience.
-Current I am not employed, but actively looking for a job in London, UK.
+Currently I am not employed, but actively looking for a job in London, UK.

 ## Project progress